Psychology has so many areas of study: clinical psychology, forensic psychology, and educational psychology, and the list goes on.

 These areas include corporate strategy, stakeholder relationships, market performance, and broader business operations.
 Professionals who are knowledgeable of this intersection between psychology and business use assessment and intervention skills to analyze high-level issues and provide recommendations to a business leadership team.

 Business Psychology careers include consultants, program directors, and organizational development specialists.
-Oftentimes, business psychologists work with senior leadership teams, business owners, and board members.
+Often, business psychologists work with senior leadership teams, business owners, and board members.

 - Business Psychology